khuang28jhu/bs3/README.md

 ```

 # <a name="RunningBS-Seeker3"></a>Running BS-Seeker3
 BS-Seeker3 is a 3-steps pipeline: index-building, bs-seq alignment, and methylation rate calculation.
-For a given genome, the index only has to be built once, and the user should adjust certain parameters based on the size of the genome (See below for details).
-The alignment step uses SNAP to map bisulfite reads to the reference genome, and then further removes the non-unique and incorrectly converted mappings.
-After alignment, methylation rate is then calcualted at single-base resolution.
+Prior to alignment, BS3 first builds a custom-index for the reference genome (the user should adjust specific index-building parameters based on the reference genome size, see below for details).
+During alignment, BS3 uses SNAP to map bisulfite reads, and then sorts through the non-unique and incorrectly converted mappings.
+After alignment, methylation rate is then calcualted at the single-base resolution.

 ### <a name="DownloadBS-Seeker3"></a>Download BS-Seeker3
 Type the following commands in an Unix Terminal: